Americans Conflicted Over GOP Plans To Dump Obamacare

 "It would have been better if the federal government had said, 'Look, to get these 20 million insured let's just expand Medicaid nationwide and let's leave everybody else alone," says Rickey Mathis, 56, a Georgian who voted for Trump and hasn't had insurance since the factory employing him closed in 2012.
 "Why did they have to screw up the whole country's health insurance?"

-Michigan's Bunkosky urges Republicans to think hard about any Obamacare replacement.
+Michigan contractor Bunkosky urges Republicans to think hard about any Obamacare replacement.

 "Everybody's in a hurry for it, but they need to sit down and do it right," he says.
 "Some of it is still a good idea."

-Note: A previous version byline incorrectly credited this story to Jay Horan.
-The story was written by Jay Hancock.